-We will talk about what utilitarianism is, how the utilitarians argue for their view, and how they defend it against the most prominent type of objection they face.
+We will talk about what utilitarianism is, how the utilitarians argued for their view, and how they defended it against the most prominent type of objection they faced.

 Utilitarianism is characterized by two elements: